sharetribe/flex-docs/src/docs/background/payments-overview/index.md

 ### Where can I use Stripe?

 In order to use Stripe on your marketplace, your platform account needs to be in a Stripe-supported country.
+(You can define your country in Stripe Dashboard Account Settings.)
 The platform country then determines in which countries the platform can create Connect accounts, i.e. where your marketplace's users can be from.
+Check
-Check [Stripe's own documentation](https://stripe.com/docs/connect/custom-accounts#requirements) for the most up-to-date requirements for your marketplace country.
+[Stripe's own documentation](https://stripe.com/docs/connect/custom-accounts#requirements)
+for the most up-to-date requirements for your marketplace country.